Inzhenerka/docs.getdbt.tech/website/docs/docs/configuration-checklist.md

 [Environments](/docs/environments-in-dbt) separate your development data from your production data.
 There are two types of environments - `Deployment` and `Development`.
 Within that distinction, there are three types of `Deployment` environments available on the dbt platform:
 - Production - One per project
 - Staging - One per project
-- General - As many as you need per project
+- General - Multiple per project

 Additionally, you will have only one `Development` environment per project, but each developer will have their own unique access to the IDE, separate from the work of other developers.